 Bill combined an active law practice with his work on behalf of diverse national and state clients concerning major legislative and administrative matters before the Idaho legislature and local and state administrative agencies for most of his career.
-His role has been not only as a legislative and public affairs advisor to his clients, but as the primary draftsman of significant and complex legislation, including the Idaho Telecommunications Act of 1988, which achieved substantial regulatory reform for the telecommunications industry in Idaho.
+His role was not only as a legislative and public affairs advisor to his clients, but as the primary draftsman of significant and complex legislation, including the Idaho Telecommunications Act of 1988, which achieved substantial regulatory reform for the telecommunications industry in Idaho.

 Bill has been called “a dean among Idaho lobbyists,” and since 1992, the biennial editions of The Idaho Political Almanac have ranked and reported that he “routinely ranks first in surveys of legislators asked who is the most influential lobbyist at the Statehouse.”
 The 2000 Idaho Yearbook Directory, published by Ridenbaugh Press and edited by Randy Stapilus, which admits that its list of Idaho’s Influential 100 Idahoans is “an unscientific, thoroughly subjective list, with some claim to reasonable, ballpark validity” listed Bill in the top 25 of that group for the third year in a row and stated that he was “widely regarded as the single most effective lobbyist in Boise.”